 How is cutaneous T-cell lymphoma diagnosed?

-The most common way to find CTCL is when a person sees a doctor because of an itchy patch or rash on their skin that doesn’t get better or keeps getting bigger.
-The healthcare provider will ask about your health history, symptoms, risk factors, and family history of disease.
-He or she will do a physical exam and check for enlarged lymph nodes and look at all of your skin.
+The most common way to find CTCL is when a person sees a healthcare provider because of an itchy patch or rash on their skin that doesn’t get better or keeps getting bigger.
+The provider will ask about your health history, symptoms, risk factors, and family history of disease.
+They will do a physical exam and check for enlarged lymph nodes and look at all of your skin.

-You may be sent to a dermatologist.
+You likely will be sent to a dermatologist.
 This is a doctor with special training to treat skin problems.
 The doctor may use a special light, magnifying lens, or camera to get a very close look at the changed skin.

 You will very likely need a skin biopsy.
 This is when the doctor takes small pieces of tissue from the affected skin.
-These samples can be removed with a needle or scalpel and looked at under a microscope to check for cancer cells.
+These samples can be removed with a sharp blade or scalpel and looked at under a microscope to check for cancer cells.
 Special tests on the tissue will be done.
 This is the only way to know for sure that the changes are because of CTCL.

 Blood tests.
 These can help figure out the type of CTCL and extent of the lymphoma.